Matcha Green Tea Latte Recipe (Vegan)

 Be forewarned…pure matcha comes at a cost.
 BUT, a little goes A LONG WAY!
 I really only use a tablespoon at a time.
 Here are some of my favorite matcha brands:

-- I love Pique Tea, whose unique teas are composed of supercharged 100% organic tea crystals that dissolve in cold and hot water, no tea bags required.
+- Pique Tea’s Sun Goddess Matcha (2.07/serving) is the world’s first organic ceremonial grade matcha that’s been quadruple toxin screened for pesticides, heavy metals, toxic mold AND radioactive isotopes–you can definitely taste its quality and calming effects through its umami taste!
+All of Pique Tea’s unique teas are composed of supercharged 100% organic tea crystals that dissolve in cold and hot water, no tea bags required.
 The crystals deliver 12x the antioxidants of teabags and 20x the antioxidants of bottled tea with no preservatives, sugar or additives.
-They also perform a Triple Toxin Screen for pesticides, heavy metals and mold.
-You can order their premium organic matcha here.
+I LOVE this matcha!

-- On Amazon, I’m fond of Jade Leaf Organic Japanese Matcha Green Tea Powder ($4.54/ounce).
+- On Amazon, I’m fond of Jade Leaf Organic Japanese Matcha Green Tea Powder ($5.70/ounce).

-- Thrive also sells Sencha Naturals Green Tea Latte ($1.29/ounce), which is more of a pre-made drink that could save you time if you don’t want to hassle with making your own.
-Of course, I always encourage you to make your own–you know exactly what’s going into your drink, plus it’s cheaper!
+- Amazon also sells Sencha Naturals Green Tea Latte ($1.12/ounce), which is more of a pre-made drink that could save you time if you don’t want to hassle with making your own.
+Of course, I always encourage you to make your own–you know exactly what’s going into your drink and it’s likely healthier!

 So obviously this recipe is for a matcha latte–essentially a blend of the matcha powder with non-dairy milk, maple syrup, vanilla extract and coconut oil that results in a creamy and delicious treat, without any of the guilt.